trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 ### Task 1: Question Generation

-For each of the 50 topics (i.e., target news article), participants need to produce 10 questions that the reader should ask to evaluate its trustworthiness, ranked from the most important to the least important to ask.
+For each of the 50 topics (i.e., target news articles), participants need to produce 10 questions that the reader should ask to evaluate its trustworthiness, ranked from the most important to the least important to ask.
 Those questions should meet the following requirements.
 - Should be self-contained and explain the full context, i.e., one can understand this question without reference to the article.
 - Should be at most 120 characters long.
 - Should be reasonably expected to be answered by a single web page.